JeffreySarnoff/ArbNumerics.jl/README.md

 Until BinDeps.jl is updated, we have to go into the source code and add `catch` twice in this file:

-`(whatever `pwd()` says when you start Julia)/.julia/packages/BinDeps/????/src/dependencies.jl` `????` is whatever you see as the subdirectory[s] of BinDeps
+`(whatever `pwd()` says when you start Julia)/.julia/packages/BinDeps/????/src/dependencies.jl`

+`????` is whatever you see as the subdirectory[s] of BinDeps

-first, underneath line 717, a new line with the word `catch` last,  underneath line 121. a new line with the word `catch`
+first, underneath line 717, add a new line with the word `catch` last,  underneath line 121, add a new line with the word `catch`

 ## Installation